Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Hover over the circles to see school names; click on them to go the corresponding school pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Attendance: Above average.
-Pupil absence rates are quite low and the incidence of persistent absence is very low.
+Pupil absence rates and the incidence of persistent absence are both quite low.

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.